 PRIMED is a 3-year programme to support the provision of public interest media in Bangladesh, Ethiopia and Sierra Leone, beginning in October 2020.
 It is implemented by a consortium of media support organisations with expertise in different aspects of media and development.
-Led by BBC Media Action, other core consortium members are Article 19, Free Press Unlimited, International Media Support and Media Development Investment Fund.
-Other specialist organisations will provide support in specific areas, including DW Akademie, Global Forum for Media Development, Global Voices and The Communications Initiative.
+Led by BBC Media Action, other core consortium members are Free Press Unlimited, International Media Support and Media Development Investment Fund.
+Other specialist organisations including Global Forum for Media Development and The Communications Initiative will provide support in specific areas.

 What is the problem it addresses?